Where to Catch Sea Trout – tackling the Rio Gallegos

 A trip to Rio Gallegos River offers the angler the opportunity to pit his or her skills against the explosive Sea Trout of Patagonia.
 These fish can reach sizes of 31lb and will reward the angler with arm wrenching takes and blistering runs, interspersed with regular acrobatic displays.

 The Rio Gallegos River is nearly 300kms in length and has its origin in the Southern Andes with two pristine and very beautiful streams, the Penitente and the Ruebens.
 Winding its way through the wild Patagonian landscape, it emerges into the surprisingly mountainous area that encompasses the unique Las Buitreras beats, some 40kms from the river mouth.
 The flood plain that lies between these outcrops teems with birdlife, alongside large numbers of rheas, silver foxes, horses, hares, flamingos and guanacos.
+You can also find some great video content of this amazing river over on our Youtube channel.

 The fishing is exciting and varied with pools ranging from deep stony runs to cut banks and streamy shingle flats.
 Relatively shallow, the river makes for easy wading, obviating the need for fast sinking lines and creating an exciting and challenging fishing environment.
 It is this variety, in combination with the visually inspiring mountainous outcrops, that makes this part of the Rio Gallegos quite simply one of the most spectacular stretches of fly fishing water in Patagonia.
 It also makes for a great destination where beginner sea trout anglers can fish with single-handed rods, moving up to switch rods once gaining more experience.